-Career Workshops - A variety of career workshops are available that include career resourcing, job search strategies, resume creation, networking, vocal first impressions, interviewing skills and styles, overcoming barriers, developing motivation and listening skills.
+Career Workshops - A variety of career workshops are available that include career assessment, career exploring and planning, Mid-Life Career Change, Resume and Cover Letters, Interviewing Skills, Networking and Career Self-Reliance.

 Corporate Career Services - Provides a wide range of programs and services to assist companies and organizations that are experiencing an organizational transition as well as to prepare employees to manage their careers successfully.
-Programs and services include Employment Transition, Career Management, The Manager as Career Coach, Successful Mentoring, and The Power of Listening.
+Programs and services include Career Talks, Employment Transition, Career Self-Reliance, The Manager as Career Coach, Successful Mentoring, and the Power of Listening.

-^{} Hours may vary between semesters and during summer and holidays.
+\ Hours may vary between semesters and during summer and holidays.